velopaymentsapi/payor-example-node/README.md

 # Velo Payor Example - Node.js

 This is a simplified example of an API for a payor that integrates with Velo Payments.
 This example uses the [express](http://expressjs.com/) framework.
+It also uses the Velo Javascript client: [velo-node](https://github.com/velopaymentsapi/velo-node)

 ### Usage